Technology for healthcare communication and aphasia rehabilitation

 Intensive Comprehensive Aphasia Programs (ICAPs) involve goal-based individual and group therapy, education, computer-based therapy and home practice.
 ICAPs span the World Health Organisation International Classification of Functioning, Disability and Health (WHO ICF) in a holistic biopsychosocial manner and incorporate principles of neuroplasticity.

-Our team developed Australia’s first ICAP – Language Intervention and Functional Therapy (LIFT).
-LIFT has been shown to improve outcomes for people with aphasia.
-However, the majority of Australians cannot access LIFT.
-We propose to use telerehabilitation to delivery LIFT directly into the homes of people with aphasia.
+Our team developed Australia’s first ICAP – Language Intervention and Functional Therapy (LIFT) and refined it further into a Comprehensive High-Dose Aphasia Treatment (CHAT).
+CHAT has been shown to improve outcomes for people with aphasia.
+However, the majority of Australians cannot access CHAT.
+We propose to use telerehabilitation to deliver CHAT directly into the homes of people with aphasia.

 There is an international move toward intensive comprehensive aphasia programs (ICAPs).
 Spanning the World Health Organisation International Classification of Functioning, Disability and Health (WHO ICF) in a holistic biopsychosocial manner and incorporating principles of neuroplasticity, ICAPs include a variety of therapy approaches (individual, group, education) delivered in clinics to a cohort at high intensity.

-Our team developed Australia’s first ICAP – Language Intervention and Functional Therapy (LIFT), and evaluation showed statistically significant improvements.
-However, poor access to LIFT remains an issue for the majority of Australians living with aphasia.
-We now propose the use of telerehabilitation to deliver all components of LIFT directly into homes.
+Our team developed Australia’s first ICAP – Language Intervention and Functional Therapy (LIFT) and then refine it to CHAT, and evaluation showed statistically significant improvements.
+However, poor access to CHAT remains an issue for the majority of Australians living with aphasia.
+We now propose the use of telerehabilitation to deliver all components of CHAT directly into homes.

-1. Compare quality of life outcomes and costs between LIFT-HOME and LIFT.
+1. Compare quality of life outcomes and costs between TeleCHAT and CHAT.

-2. Evaluate the costs associated with LIFT-HOME compared to LIFT from both service provider and participant perspectives.
+2. Evaluate the costs associated with TeleCHAT compared to CHAT from both service provider and participant perspectives.

-3. Determine access, satisfaction, and implementation barriers and facilitators for LIFT-HOME.
+3. Determine access, satisfaction, and implementation barriers and facilitators for TeleCHAT

 The Aphasia App: Putting people with Aphasia back at the centre of their healthcare

-Aphasia affects the speed, ease, and effectiveness of communication between patients and healthcare teams.
+Aphasia affects how safe patients are in hospital and how they communicate with their healthcare teams.
 Stroke patients with aphasia are more likely to experience preventable adverse events while in hospital.
 Technology offers a solution.
-Working with key end-users, Chief Investigators Rose has led the development of the Aphasia App, a new eHealth intervention tailored to support professionals and people with aphasia to engage in effective healthcare communication.
+We collaborated with individuals with aphasia, their family and healthcare workers to develop the Aphasia App: a new mHealth intervention tailored to support effective healthcare communication.

-The usability and effects of the beta version are currently being tested in a pilot study with stroke patients (n=3) and staff (n=6) in acute and rehabilitation wards.
-The next step is a Phase IIa study of its effect on healthcare communication.
+The usability of the beta version are currently being tested in an observational study with stroke patients and staff in acute and rehabilitation wards.
+The next step is a study of its effect on healthcare communication under controlled conditions.

-To discover facilitators and barriers to implementation of the Aphasia App in acute stroke and rehabilitation settings.
+To discover facilitators and barriers to implementation of the Aphasia App in acute stroke and rehabilitation settings and to determine its effects on healthcare communication.

 Our hypotheses are:

-1. Healthcare interactions will be of higher quality following Aphasia App use than usual care.
+1. Healthcare interactions will be of higher quality with the Aphasia App .

 2. Increased confidence, mood, and satisfaction and lower hospital adverse events following Aphasia App use compared to standard care.